wlav/CPyCppyy/doc/source/features.rst

     <class '__main__.Namespace::ConcreteClass::NestedClass'>
     >>>

-* **data members**: Public data members are represented as python properties and provide read and write access on instances as expected.
+* **data members**: Public data members are represented as Python properties and provide read and write access on instances as expected.
-  Private and protected data members are not accessible.
+  Private and protected data members are not accessible, const-ness is respected.
   Example:

   .. code-block:: python